 NICE also says that further research is needed to find out whether assisted hatching influences birth rates and to examine the consequences for children born as a result of this procedure.

-At the October 2019 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee evaluated the evidence base for assisted hatching.
-Minutes of this discussion and the evidence used to inform this discussion are available on the SCAAC webpage.
+At the July 2023 Scientific and Clinical Advances Advisory Committee (SCAAC) meeting the Committee evaluated the evidence base for assisted hatching.
+Minutes of this discussion and the evidence used to inform this are available on the SCAAC webpage.
+The list of studies reviewed can be found under the section titled ‘Studies reviewed for this treatment add-on’.

 Is this treatment add-on safe?